Launch provides Trump moment to relish during difficult week

 For Trump, the second time was the charm.
 He also flew to the Kennedy Space Center on Wednesday before the launch was postponed at the last minute because of bad weather.

 “When you hear that sound and you hear all of that roar, you can imagine how dangerous it is,” Trump said.
 “When you feel the shake — and we’re very far away — but when you feel the shake over here, it’s pretty amazing.
-Beautiful site.
+Beautiful sight.
 A beautiful ship, too.”

 Asked why he felt it was important to be in Florida for the launch, given all that is going on in the country, Trump said the launch was a “great inspiration” for the country.